ModelAtlasofTheEarth/metadata_schema/README.md

 # M@TE Metadata Model

+## Brief Description

+Model Atlas of the Earth (M@TE) is a project supported by AuScope.
+It supports the FAIR data principles in relation to computation models of the Earth, with a focus on tectonics/geodynamics, hydrogeology and surface processes.
+M@TE provides and connects digital infrastructure, to support the entire model life-cycle, resulting in a permanent collection of FAIR computation models of Earth processes.
+The model submission process (for details, see github.com/ModelAtlasofTheEarth/model_submission) generates a comprehensive metadata  document, utilising the principles of the RO-Crate project.
+To ensure long-term storage of large computational model outputs, M@TE models are cloned to servers on the National Computational Infrastructure (more information at geonetwork.nci.org.au).
+This procedure assigns a citable  DOI to each M@TE model.
+Additionally,  models are featured on the project website,  https://mate.science.
+See website for furthr information.

-## Summary
+## Summary of metadata

-In the M@TE project, the metadata format that describes a model is based on the RO-Crate project https://www.researchobject.org/ro-crate/.
-The metadata file is found in the root directory of the model.
+In the M@TE project, the metadata format that describes a model is based on the [RO-Crate project](https://www.researchobject.org/ro-crate/).
+The metadata file is found in the root directory of the model (`/ro-crate-metadata.jsonld`).

 In RO-Crate, a research-object (here a computational model) is encapsulated through a collection (crate) of several `schema.org` types or entities.
 Together these form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.